The Xchange

 -

 Not at all.
-I am open to Zoom meetings and can work with you to set that up at your scheduled time.
+I am open to online meetings and can work with you to set that up at your scheduled time.

-However, as a best practice, it is best to view online meetings as temporary or occasional, not as a replacement for face-to-face meetings.
+However, as a best practice, it is best to view online meetings as temporary or occasional rather than a replacement for face-to-face meetings.

 -